aattoa/kieli/README.md

 make -j8
 ```

-These build steps were tested with CMake `3.26.3`, GNU Make `4.4.1`, clang `16.0.0`, and GCC `12.2.1`.
+These build steps have been tested with CMake `3.26.3`, GNU Make `4.4.1`, clang `16.0.0`, and GCC `12.2.1`.

-# Building kieli on Windows
+# Building Kieli on Windows

 In principle, similar build steps should work on Windows, but this has not been tested.

-You may be able to build kieli on Windows as if you were on Linux by using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+Alternatively, you may be able to build Kieli on Windows as if you were on Linux by using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and following the Linux build steps.